20749 - COMPETITION LAW AND PRACTICE

 - Know the remedies that in the EU can be applied against anticompetitive practices.

-- Use the notion of market power and the rules about agreements, abuses of a dominant position, and mergers to develop the reasoning necessary to assess different market scenarios.
+- Use the notion of market power and the rules about agreements, abuses of a dominant position, and mergers to develop the economic/legal reasoning to assess different market scenarios.

-- Understand the limits of antitrust and its relationship with our public policies (industrial policy, unfair trade practices, consumer law, protection of national interests, etc.)
+- Understand the limits of competition law and its relationship with our public policies (sustainability, industrial policy, unfair trade practices, consumer law, protection of national interests, etc.)

 At the end of the course student will be able to...

 - Understand the various goals of competition law and policy and their implication for enforcement.